ONS-Innovation/keh-digital-landscape/README.md

 - Banner management - create and manage different banners to be displayed on different pages within the Digital Landscape.
 - Technology management - manage new technologies and the autocomplete list to ensure conformity between platforms.

-**CoPilot Page**
+**Copilot Page**
-- Displays both live and historical statistics on CoPilot usage within ONS.
+- Displays both live and historical statistics on Copilot usage within ONS.
 - Statistics can be viewed organisation-wide or for a specific team.

 **Home Page:**